codl/forget/README.markdown

 $ # start web server and background worker
 $ honcho start

+$ # if you are doing development then you can try the dev procfile
+$ honcho -f Procfile.dev start
 ```

 the web server will listen on `127.0.0.1:42157`, you'll probably want to proxy with nginx or apache or what have you